corese-stack/corese-command/docs/source/install.md

 ## Uninstall / Update

-If you installed Corese using one of the scripts above, you can uninstall or update it by simply running the same script again.
+If you installed Corese-Command using one of the scripts above, you can uninstall or update it by simply running the same script again.

 ## Advanced usage (CI / silent install)